Roskilde Festival: The beginning

 The first Roskilde Festival was held on 28 and 29 August 1971, originally named the Sound Festival.
-It was created by the two high schoolers Mogens Sandfær, Jesper Switzer Møller and promoter Carl Fischer.
+It was created by two high schoolers, Mogens Sandfær and Jesper Switzer Møller, and promoter Carl Fischer.
 It was inspired by festivals and youth gatherings like Newport, Isle of Wight and Woodstock.
 It was characterized mainly by poor management but also great enthusiasm.
 The festival's inaugural year saw roughly 20 bands ranging from folk, jazz, rock and pop genres all playing on a single stage, which lasted for two days with some 10,000–13,000 visitors.
 Because of a lack of time and funds, the two high schoolers withdrew and the next year's festival, under the name Fantasy Festival, was arranged by the non-profit Roskilde Foundation and the American folk singer Tony Busch.
 The foundation had been involved in Roskilde's city festival since 1932 and had the necessary contacts.
 Unlike the first year, the 1972 festival produced a surplus and the foundation was able to donate 50,000 dkk (equalling c.
 330,000 dkk in 2020) to local projects for children and youths.
 Many volunteers had been involved in the 1972 festival and this, along with being non-profit, would become a hallmark of the future festivals.
 Since 1973, the Roskilde Foundation (today known as the Roskilde Festival Group) alone has been responsible for arranging the festival.

-In 1978, festival organizers acquired the Canopy Scene, an orange musical stage previously used by The Rolling Stones on a European tour.
+In 1978, festival organizers acquired the Canopy Scene, an orange musical stage previously used by the Rolling Stones on a European tour.
 Since its beginning, the Canopy Scene and its characteristic arches have become a well-known symbol and logo representing the festival.